wso2-extensions/esb-connector-salesforcewaveanalytics/docs/annotations.md

 ### Overview

-The following operations allow you to work with listAnnotations, for the current organization.
+The following operations allow you to work with Annotations, for the current organization.
 Click an operation name to see details on how to use it.
 For a sample proxy service that illustrates how to work with listAnnotations, see [Sample configuration](#sample-configuration).

 | Operation        | Description |